davidezordan/davidezordan.github.io/_posts/2018-02-25-analysing-visual-content-using-hololens-computer-vision-apis-unity-and-the-windows-mixed-reality-toolkit.md

     {
         SetStatus("The camera is not yet ready.");
     }
-}</pre>
+}
+{% endhighlight %}

 Saving the photo to the pictures library folder and then passing it to the library created in the previous section:

+{% highlight csharp %}
-<pre title="Save image to device" class="lang:default decode:true ">private async void OnCapturedPhotoToDisk(PhotoCapture.PhotoCaptureResult result)
+private async void OnCapturedPhotoToDisk(PhotoCapture.PhotoCaptureResult result) {
-{
     if (result.success)
     {